DavidAyl/employee-management/README.md

 ## How To Use

 This program thrives on it's user friendly interface and simplicity.
 First you will run a `npm install` command in the terminal/console.
 After this you can run the final command `node index.js`.
 This will now prompt you with questions regarding information of your employees or departments..
-After answering all the questions the results will be stored in a database.
+After answering all the questions the results will be stored in a datab

 <hr>